Table of Contents

-The best course of action is not to plant trees too close to the driveway or parking areas and ensuring that the tree roots can grow and spread in a downward direction by having non-compacted soil below the subgrade of paved areas.
+The best course of action is not to plant trees too close to the driveway or parking areas and to ensure that the tree roots can grow and spread in a downward direction by having non-compacted soil below the subgrade of paved areas.
 However, this is only applicable if the property is still under construction or if you are remodeling.
 Otherwise, you are stuck with full-grown trees that have already taken root – pun intended!

 Here are some of our best tips and fixes in case you are starting to see cracks and other signs of damage on your pavement where trees are close by:

 1. Remove small roots

 If you already see places in your church parking lot or hotel driveway has been pushed up, chances are tree roots are already trying to snake their way out of these cracks.
 Fine roots may already be visible through the gaps.
 If this is the case, we recommend that you cut away the damaged portion of the pavement using an appropriate gas-powered asphalt and concrete saw.
 Visit our resource page on how to properly cut asphalt surfaces.

 Once you have cut away the damaged sections, carefully trim the small roots all the way back to the tree.
 We also suggest installing a root barrier (see Tip #2) to prevent them from growing back.
 Once the small roots have been trimmed off, clean the area to remove debris, and then pour asphalt patch into the sections that you cut away.
 Tamp down until completely compacted.
 You can use either a hand-held metal-headed tamper or a vibrating plate compactor from a tool rental shop.